Norfolk Railway: Yarmouth and Norwich Railway

-The merchants of Norwich had been gratified when the Eastern Counties Railway got its authorising Act in 1836 to build a line from London to their city and on to Great Yarmouth.
+The merchants of Norwich had been gratified when the Eastern Counties Railway got its authorising act of Parliament, the Eastern Counties Railway Act 1836 (6 & 7 Will.
+4. c. cvi), to build a line from London to their city and on to Great Yarmouth.
 The capital for the construction was £1.6 million, a huge amount at the time.
 The Eastern Counties Railway had grossly underestimated the cost of building its line, and it was running out of money.
 The people of Norwich were dismayed in April 1839, when the ECR announced that it would be unable to build any further than Colchester for the time being.

 Throughout the remainder of that year and in 1840, a number of schemes were put forward and discussed; there were alternative routes, but they all met with the suspicion that large sums of money might be subscribed without the lines being completed.
 By now the Northern and Eastern Railway was in financial difficulty too; its original intention of connecting London to York was eventually reduced to a line from Stratford to Newport, Essex.
 Ambitious railway schemes in East Anglia were not held in high esteem, especially when their projected cost was quoted in millions of pounds.

 On 21 January 1841, a meeting was held in Norwich to determine how to improve the transport links of Norwich.
 As a first step, a link to Yarmouth was planned.
 Yarmouth was the port for the City of Norwich, and at the same time a fashionable watering place, and would be useful, as coastwise shipping was an important transport medium for heavy materials, particularly coal, and the railway would enable minerals to be brought to Norwich from the harbour at Yarmouth.
 The ECR powers to build between Norwich and Yarmouth had lapsed by this time, but at a meeting on 19 March 1841 a proposal was tabled, prepared by Robert Stephenson, for a line.
 It was to be routed indirectly, via Reedham, to minimise the cost by avoiding certain river crossings and keeping to low-lying ground: it became known as the Valley Line.
 It would cost a little under £200,000 including land acquisition and rolling stock.

-The project went to the 1842 session of Parliament, and in the face of Eastern Counties Railway opposition, the Yarmouth and Norwich Railway Act passed on 18 June 1842.
-George Stephenson was the chairman of the Company and Robert Stephenson the engineer.<ref name = barney/.
+The project went to the 1842 session of Parliament, and in the face of Eastern Counties Railway opposition, the Yarmouth and Norwich Railway Act 1842 (5 & 6 Vict. c. lxxxii) passed on 18 June 1842.
+George Stephenson was the chairman of the company and Robert Stephenson the engineer.<ref name = barney/.
 Share capital was £150,000.